PawelBoe/corona-integration/README.md

 ![](results/intensive_care_beds_germany.png)

 ### COVID-19 positives compared to total tests
 The source code can be found in the function `positives_to_tests_germany` in `corona_analysis.py`.
+This curve shows the weekly total tests taken in relation to the positive results.

 ![](results/test_positive_ratio_germany.png)

 ### New COVID-19 cases/deaths per day in germany
 The source code can be found in the function `corona_cases_germany` in `corona_analysis.py`.
-This curve is smoothed by averaging each day with 7 days before (sliding window smoothing with a window size of 7 and a stride of 1).
+This curve shows the weekly sum of cases and deaths in germany.

 **Note**: One can see that (if scaled to match) the COVID-19 cases and the deaths are correlated by a delay of about 10 to 15 days.